 Joe joined Kilburn & Strode in 2021 and is training to qualify as a UK and European patent attorney in our Life Sciences & Chemistry group.

-Joe’s experience includes drafting and prosecuting patent applications relating to chemistry, particularly in the fields of pharmaceuticals, materials (especially polymers), industrial processing and electrochemistry.
-Joe works closely with our clients and uses his technical knowledge to gain a deep understanding of their inventions, having assisted universities, SMEs and multinationals with their patent matters.
+Joe’s day-to-day practice primarily includes drafting and prosecuting patent applications relating to chemistry, particularly in the fields of electrochemistry, pharmaceuticals and materials (especially polymers).
+Joe works closely with our clients and uses his technical knowledge to gain a deep understanding of their inventions, having assisted some clients with their overall IP strategy and competitor technical intelligence as well as handling their individual patent applications.

 Joe has a Masters in Chemistry (MChem) from the University of Oxford where he enjoyed academic success, achieving a Gibbs Book Prize for outstanding results and placing second in his cohort overall.
 During his research year, he designed and synthesised solid-state compounds for potential use as battery materials and investigated the possibilities of moving away from unsustainable cobalt-based cathodes in lithium ion batteries.